SayLending.com Financial Network

 • Relatives can help with the down payment by "gifting" some of the money.

-You will be required to report this gift when applying for a mortgage loan.
+You will be required to report the gift when applying for a mortgage loan.
 If you are obligated to repay the "gift", this obligation may impact your debt-to-income ratios (or PITI ratio).

 The Home Loan: